pnp/powerautomate-samples/samples/Button-create-temp-meeting/readme.md

 Version|Date|Comments
 -------|----|--------
-1.0|Feburary 11, 2022|Initial release
+1.0|November 16, 2022|Initial release

 ## Features

 This sample demonstrates:

-* Triggering a flow from an Outlook Appointment being receieved
+* Triggering a flow from a webhook
+* Adding a item to your outlook calendar
-* Filtering an Outlook Calendar to and retrieving entries using the time from the trigger and a keyword "Lunch"
+* Filtering the current date and time to put the meeting in immediately
-* Replying to the appointment
-* Customisable message for people internal or external to the company you work but this can be customised further for specific email domains

 ## Minimal Path to Awesome